seabayley/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    Basically, map creates a new array whereas filter returns a subset of elements from the original.

 2. What is the difference between a function and a method?

+    A method is a specific type of function that belongs to an Object/Class.

 3. What is closure?

+    Closure is a combination of a function and it's lexical environment at time of declaration.

 4. Describe the four rules of the 'this' keyword.

+    1).
+Window/Global binding: When declared in global scope the value of 'this' is the window object.
+    2).
+Implicit Binding: When using dot notation the object before that dot is 'this'.
+    3).
+New Binding: When using a constructor function the 'this' keyword refers to the instance of the object created by constructor.
+    4).
+Explicit binding: When you use call or apply you can explicitly define 'this.

 5. Why do we need super() in an extended class?
+    The super() method is used to call the methods of the parent class.
+We use it in a child constructor in order to call the constructor of the parent.

 ## Project Set up